abdelrahmanHamdyG/Absence-Mentor/README.md

 - **Student Enrollment**: Mentors can add students to their classes, maintaining an organized record of students attending each class.

 - **Attendance Tracking**: Students use the companion app, Absence Students, to enter the specific class ID when attending a class.
-The Absence Mentor app then captures and stores the attendance data.
+The Absence Mentor app captures and stores the attendance data.

+- **Attendance History**: Mentors can view the attendance history for each class, allowing them to track and analyze attendance trends over time.

 ## Getting Started